Razer's Leviathan V2 Pro is the world's first beamforming soundbar for gamers

-(Pocket-lint) - Razer has revealed an upgraded model of its Leviathan soundbar that now promises even better room-filling sound as well as AI head tracking.
+Razer has revealed an upgraded model of its Leviathan soundbar that now promises even better room-filling sound as well as AI head tracking.

 The Leviathan V2 Pro is a step up from the already awesome Razer Leviathan V2 which launched in April 2022.
 But at CES 2023, Razer is showing off what it's saying is the "world's first beamforming soundbar".